chantastic/storybook-nextjs/README.md

 - i was easily able to reset my token
 - remove previous script and token

+### API data and MSW?

+- Add `getServerSideProps` to fetch API data from `/api/hello`
+  - Works on the site, obvi
+  - Doesn't break chromatic, because the prop is (technically) optional
+  - I can provide it as prop manually via args

 ## Notes

 ### Interactions as Chromatic light